BenLangmead/bowtie/MANUAL.markdown

 1. Use 64-bit bowtie if possible

-    The 64-bit version of Bowtie is substantially faster (usually more than 50% faster) than the 32-bit version, owing to its use of 64-bit arithmetic when searching.
-If possible, download the 64-bit binaries for Bowtie and on a 64-bit computer.
-If you are building Bowtie from sources, you may need to pass the `-m64` option to `g++` to compile the 64-bit version; you can do this by including `BITS=64` in the arguments to the `make` command; e.g.:
-    `make BITS=64 bowtie`.
+    The 64-bit version of Bowtie is substantially (usually more then 50%) faster than the 32-bit version, owing to its use of 64-bit arithmetic.
+If possible, download the 64-bit binaries for Bowtie and run on a 64-bit computer.
+If you are building Bowtie from sources, you may need to pass the `-m64` option to `g++` to compile the 64-bit version; you can do this by including `BITS=64` in the arguments to the `make` command; e.g.: `make BITS=64 bowtie`.
 To determine whether your version of bowtie is 64-bit or 32-bit, run `bowtie --version`.

 2. If your computer has multiple processors/cores, use `-p`